rotki/rotki/docs/usage_guide.rst

 Loopring balances
 =================

-From the balances section you can quickly get an overview of the accounts having balances in Loopring and what assets this accounts hold.
+From the balances section you can quickly get an overview of the accounts having balances in Loopring and what assets these accounts hold.

 .. image:: images/loopring_balances_detailed.png
    :alt: Loopring balances detailed per address